-There are several good reasons to be optimistic about WGLT's future.
-There are signs corporate support/underwriting is beginning to rebound from its pandemic-induced lows, and individual giving has increased.
-Additionally, the agreement with Bradley University/WCBU has served to stabilize both stations.
-WGLT's improved financial footing in recent years has allowed us room to be nimble and resourceful in using short-term budget cuts through personnel attrition to offset the loss of corporate support.
+There are several reasons to be optimistic about WGLT's future.
+Aside from two pandemic-impacted years, the station has now run as a break-even operation since 2016, with levers in place to expand and contract service and expenditures as opportunity or necessity dictate.
+The agreement with Bradley University/WCBU has served to stabilize both stations.
 But the biggest reason for optimism remains the continued growth we've seen in our user base, especially online, over the past several years.
 Quite simply, WGLT's services are reaching more people than ever.
-The service is proving its worth to our community, and our job will be to maintain (and hopefully, expand) that and to endeavor to secure the financial support necessary to do so.
+The service is proving its value to our community, and our job will be to continue to secure the financial support required to maintain and expand that service.